 - Lap belt guide requires some maneuvering to get the lap belt tucked under the “lip” of the guide

 Summary: Overall, the Evenflo Secure Kid has a lot going for it.
 With very high top harness slots and a 65 lbs weight maximum, both the 300 and 400 models will accommodate kids in the 5-point harness longer than most other seats currently on the market.
 It’s also a good value for the price and made in the USA!
 I love that it’s lightweight yet doesn’t feel cheap or flimsy.
 It’s easy to install and use correctly in harnessed mode which is how most consumers are going to use the seat.
-The harness length is definitely an issue for some kids, like my 60 lbs, 7.5 year old who is at the top weight and height range for this seat but again, this probably won’t be an issue for the majority of consumers who are interested in this seat now because they have a younger child transitioning out of a convertible seat.
-And hopefully Evenflo will have a solution to offer consumers soon.
-Honestly, my biggest complaint besides the too-short-for-really-big-kids harness straps have to do with the guides for booster mode and the lack of clarity in the instruction manual regarding correct seatbelt routing.
+Honestly, my biggest complaint has to do with the guides for booster mode and the lack of clarity in the instruction manual regarding correct seatbelt routing.
 Yes, the belt fit in booster mode appears to be excellent but it’s too easy, in my opinion, to misuse the seat in booster mode.
 It’s also too difficult to “do it right”.
 I would wager that the vast majority of older kids (I’m talking age 6+) will not be able to buckle themselves properly in this seat in booster mode.
 Now, if you don’t mind helping your older child each and every time or if you’re only planing to use the seat in booster mode occasionally then this shouldn’t be a deal breaker – just consider yourself warned.
 On the plus side, even when I misused the seat in booster mode (shoulder belt not placed in the upper guide and lap belt not tucked under the lip in the lower guide) I still found great belt fit.
 Obviously that’s not an excuse or justification for not routing the seatbelt correctly in booster mode when you know better but I’m definitely not going to lose any sleep over accidental misuse in booster mode.
 In fact, even when the lap and shoulder belt portions aren’t routed perfectly, the belt fit is still way better than most other combination seats in booster mode.
 And that’s progress in my book!
 Thank you Evenflo for providing the Secure Kid 300 used in this review!